Things To Do Near West Hook Farm

 Celtic Sea Watersports, Dale

-Only 1.5 miles away, the picturesque, safe bay at Dale provides the perfect conditions for water sports with its calm, sheltered shores ideal for those learning and relaxing, as well as plenty of wide open space for those looking for a little more wind and excitement.
+Only 1.5 miles away, the picturesque, safe bay at Dale provides perfect conditions for water sports — calm, sheltered shores for beginners and wide open space for those wanting more wind and excitement.

-Whether you fancy sailing, powerboating, windsurfing, kayaking or paddle-boarding, Celtic Sea Watersports can offer you tuition, hire and all the equipment you need to get you out on the water.
+Whether you fancy sailing, powerboating, windsurfing, kayaking or paddleboarding, Celtic Sea Watersports can offer tuition, hire and all the equipment you need.

 Local Beaches

-There are plenty of good beaches within easy reach of West Hook Farm.
+There are plenty of good beaches within easy reach of West Hook Farm — Marloes Sands, Musselwick, St Brides Haven and Martin's Haven are all nearby.

 More: Local Beaches